-- 36. The formula funding grid uses information provided in the register of nationally approved TVET College programmes.
+- 38. The formula funding grid uses information provided in the register of nationally approved TVET College programmes.
 The national register must contain details relating to the nationally approved TVET College programmes.
-The DHET maintains this register, and makes it available to the public and stakeholders in the TVET College sector on an annual basis.

-- 37. The register of nationally approved TVET College programmes must, as a minimum, include the following information relating to each programme (see paragraphs 38 60 for definitions of the various pieces of information):

-- e) Programme name
+The DHET maintains this register, and makes it available to the public and stakeholders in the TVET College sector on an annual basis. - 39.
+The register of nationally approved TVET College programmes must, as a minimum, include the following information relating to each programme (see paragraphs 40 58 for definitions of the various pieces of information): - (a) Programme name

-- f) Programme type
+- (b) Programme type

-- g) NQF level
+- (c) NQF level

-- h) NQF Sub-framework
+- (d) NQF Sub-framework

-- i) DHET programme code
+- (e) DHET programme code

-- j) NQF organising field
+- (f) NQF organising field

-- k) SAQA credits
+- (g) SAQA credits

-- 1) Funding weights for personnel
+- (h) Funding weights for personnel

-- m) Funding weights for capital expenditure
+- (i) Funding weights for capital expenditure

-- n) Funding weights for non-personnel non-capital
+- (i) Funding weights for non-personnel non-capital